-- 1. The applicant should submit a report to the Department with the anticipated dose to be applied, all doses tested (e.g., gathered from dosing tests like a jar test), as well as water quality results of the recommended parameters. - 2.
-Water quality parameters identified in Table A below shall be monitored in both short-term intervals (the day before treatment, within one week after treatment, and 1 4 weeks after treatment) and long-term intervals (2 11 months after treatment).
-Additional pH monitoring is required each day during treatment for Alum and PACl.
+- 1. The applicant should submit a report to the Department with the anticipated dose to be applied, all doses tested (e.g., gathered from dosing tests like a jar test), and the water quality results of the required parameters. - 2.
+The water quality parameters, identified in Table A, including field parameters, shall be monitored in short and long-term intervals, where the minimum requirements are specified below: - Short-term: once before application, once within one week after final application, and once between 1-4 weeks after final application. - Long-term: once between 2-11 months after the final application. - 3.
+Additional pH monitoring is required each day during treatment for Alum and PACl. - 4.
 Monitoring shall be performed at multiple locations based on the size of the waterbody, as indicated in Table B below.
-Monitoring shall occur at approximately the same time each day. - 3.
-To ensure accuracy, calibration of digital meters must be performed for the water quality parameters indicated in Table C.
+Monitoring shall occur at approximately the same time each day. - 5.
+To ensure accuracy, calibration of digital meters must be performed before every measurement for the water quality field parameters indicated in Table C.

-Table A: Water quality parameters to monitor with the application of alum and PACl.
+Table A: Water quality parameters to monitor with the application of Alum and PACl.

 Physical and Chemical Parameters Biological Parameters

-Water temperature Zooplankton counts
+Water temperature 1 Zooplankton counts

-Dissolved oxygen Cyanobacteria species counts
+Dissolved oxygen 1 Cyanobacteria species counts

-• pH
+• pH1

-Conductivity
+Conductivity 1

 Total alkalinity

 Total hardness

 Dissolved organic carbon

 Dissolved aluminum

 Total recoverable aluminum

 Total phosphorous

-Secchi depth
+Secchi depth 1